Hubert Aiwanger: Political achievements

-Achievements

-Successful referendum campaign designed to reintroduce the G9 Gymnasium system
+Referendum campaign designed to reintroduce the G9 Gymnasium system

 Aiwanger and the Free Voters successfully organized a referendum on the issue of the Gymnasium length in 2014 with the intent of reintroducing the 9 year Gymnasium in Bavaria as opposed to the 8 year Gymnasium that most states in Germany had started switching to since the early 2000s.
 The Free Voters succeeded in reinstituting the G9, despite opposition from the CSU, who wanted to introduce a “flexibilization year” for Gymnasium students, i.e. an optional 9th year, as well as the Greens, who simply want to improve the G8 system.

 Abolition of tuition fees in higher education

-From the 17th until the 30th of July 2013, the Aiwanger and the Free Voters successfully campaigned for a referendum to abolish college tuition in Bavaria.
+From 17 until 30 July 2013, the Aiwanger and the Free Voters successfully campaigned for a referendum to abolish college tuition in Bavaria.
 The referendum “No to school tuitions in Bavaria” (German: Nein zu Studiengebühren in Bayern) earned 14.3% of the 2013 vote.
 After the Bavarian Parliament approved the proposal it was implemented during the 2013/2014 school year.

 Abolition of road improvements contribution taxes

 Under Aiwanger's leadership, the Free Voters have also successfully abolished taxes regarding road improvement contributions (German: Straßenausbaubeiträge, shortened to Strab).
 This tax was paid for by homeowners on the street in which road improvement was occurring in order to finance the road maintenance.
-After the 1st of January, 2018, this tax was no longer levied due to the Free Voter's efforts.
+After 1 January 2018, this tax was no longer levied due to the Free Voter's efforts.